University of Toronto Scarborough: Frosh (SCSU Orientation)

-At UTSC, Frosh is the annual ticketed orientation event for incoming students, organized by the Scarborough Campus Students' Union (SCSU).
+At the University of Toronto Scarborough, Frosh is the annual ticketed orientation event for incoming students, organized by the Scarborough Campus Students' Union (SCSU).
 The event typically spans three days and includes a mix of social and campus-familiarization activities.

 During Frosh, students are grouped into "houses" and compete in challenges and games to earn points toward a "House Cup."
 The program also includes opening ceremonies, performances, campus tours, and opportunities to meet upper-year students.